 Most importantly it has been noted that six out of the nine new provinces drew heavily on the 650 000 strong, but often corrupt and patronage-based bantustan civil service to staff the new provincial administrations (Phillips, L. 2017).
 Likewise, the distorted institution of chieftaincy was also retained largely intact.
 This has been a major contributory factor towards the expansion of predatory elites and the accelerating propagation of a culture of state criminality and capture which recent South African history shows has infiltrated to the heart of government institutions.

-Eighteen years after the democratic transition, the South African state has failed to pass permanent legislation to secure the land rights of people in the former bantustans.
+Twenty five years after the democratic transition, the South African state has failed to pass permanent legislation to secure the land rights of people in the former bantustans.
 People residing in these areas comprise more than half of an estimated 60% of South Africans whose property rights remain undocumented and off-register.